Mactan Newtown

 The Mactan Newtown, is a 30 ha mixed-use, master-planned central business district located in Lapu-Lapu City, Cebu, Philippines.
-It is the first integrated township development built by Megaworld Corporation outside of Metro Manila, and caters facilities and establishments such as condominiums, hotels, business process outsourcing office towers, a lifestyle mall, a school, a convention center, and a beachfront.
+It is the first integrated township development built by Megaworld Corporation outside of Metro Manila, and contains facilities and establishments such as condominiums, hotels, business process outsourcing office towers, a lifestyle mall, a school, a convention center, and a beachfront.

+History

+Sometime in the 1990s, Megaworld Corporation under its subsidiary named Megaworld Properties and Holdings, Inc. purchased 16 hectares of property in Lapu-Lapu City located beside Shangri-la Mactan Resort Hotel & Spa.
+Due to the onset of the Asian Financial Crisis and litigation regarding the sale of a portion of the lot, plans for the property were postponed for its other existing developments in Metro Manila.

+In 2007, Megaworld restarted the project by announcing ₱1.5 billion investment to develop the land, and hinted at plans of further property acquisition.
+Later in 2011, Megaworld announced further development of the property, with the first developments being a 5-story BPO office named One World Center and 8 Newtown Boulevard.
+Later on in 2012, it would officially unveil the Mactan Newtown name, aiming to replicate its live-work-play development of Eastwood City located in Quezon City.

 In 2014, Megaworld increased its investment on the township development from ₱20 billion, to ₱30 billion after forming a joint venture (JV) with Landmark Inc. for the development of an 11.5-hectare beachfront property, which expanded the Mactan Newtown development from 16.8 hectares to 28.8 hectares.
-The township also includes the upcoming Mactan Expo Center, a standalone convention facility developed by Megaworld.
-The P1.5 billion Mactan Expo Center, designed for up to 3,000 attendees with several sustainability features, is slated to open in late 2025.
+In 2026, Megaworld opened the Mactan Expo, a ₱1.5 billion standalone convention center.